 How long is Yeast good for when prepared in a dish?

 How long does yeast last?
 That depends.
 How long does flour last?
 In general, it expires along with the fastest expiring ingredient in the dish.

 What are our shelf life resources?

-Our research into the how long does yeast last question incorporates findings from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Yeast lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Yeast.

 *An important note about expiration dates...

-Although the shelf life information on Eat By Date is generally reliable, please remember that environments vary and thus individual cases will vary so our advice should only be taken as an opinion and guide to the shelf life of foods.
-So, please eat responsibly!
+Although the Yeast shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
+Please eat responsibly!